Foreign policy of the Franklin D. Roosevelt administration: World War II begins in Europe

 With the fall of France, Britain and its dominions became the lone major force at war with Germany.
-Roosevelt, who was determined to stay out of the war even if Britain is defeated, considered the shift of public opinion; the fall of Paris led to a rise in isolationist sentiment as observed by the contemporaries, though later historiographies attempt to find a decline in this sentiment.
+Roosevelt, who was determined to stay out of the war even if Britain was defeated, considered the shift of public opinion; the fall of Paris led to a rise in isolationist sentiment as observed by the contemporaries, though later historiographies attempt to find a decline in this sentiment.
 In July 1940, 90% of Americans wanted America to stay out of the war.
-Roosevelt defeated his interventionist opponent in the 1940 presidential elections, Wendell Willkie, with an overwhelming advantage.
+Roosevelt defeated his interventionist opponent in the 1940 presidential election, Wendell Willkie, by an overwhelming margin.
 Public opinion remained highly isolationist until May 1941, when 80% were against the entry into the war and third of the polled still supported the clear isolationism.
-Radio coverage of the Battle of Britain, an aerial campaign in which Germany attempted to air superiority and bombed British targets, further galvanized American public opinion behind Britain but definitely short of war.
-Overcoming the opposition of much of the military establishment, who doubted Britain's ability to remain in the war against Germany, Roosevelt pursued policies designed to maximize arms transfers to Britain and overcoming the opposition of much of the government, Roosevelt rejected the convoy escort across the Atlantic for one more year.
+Radio coverage of the Battle of Britain, an aerial campaign in which Germany attempted to air superiority and bombed British targets, galvanized American public opinion behind Britain but definitely short of war.
+Overcoming the opposition of much of the military establishment, who doubted Britain's ability to remain in the war against Germany, Roosevelt pursued policies designed to maximize arms transfers to Britain and, overcoming the opposition of much of the government, rejected the convoy escort across the Atlantic for one more year.
 In July 1940, Roosevelt appointed two interventionist Republican leaders, Henry L. Stimson and Frank Knox, as Secretaries of War and the Navy, respectively.
-Both parties gave support to his plans for a rapid build-up the American military, but Roosevelt himself sided with the isolationists in not getting the nation into a war with Germany.
-Consequently, both Stimson and Knox the following year were disappointed, puzzled, and "shocked" by FDR’s isolationist line, or “failure of leadership,” as they called it.
-The military build-up and the British purchase of armaments had a beneficial effect on the economy, and the unemployment rate fell to 14.6 percent in late 1940.
+Both parties supported his plans for a rapid buildup of the military, but Roosevelt himself sided with the isolationists in not getting the nation into a war with Germany.
+Consequently, both Stimson and Knox the following year were disappointed, puzzled, and "shocked" by FDR's isolationist line, or "failure of leadership," as they called it.
+The military buildup and the British purchase of armaments had a beneficial effect on the economy, and the unemployment rate fell to 14.6% in late 1940.

 On September 2, 1940, Roosevelt defied the spirit of the Neutrality Acts in reaching the Destroyers for Bases Agreement.
 In exchange for the use of British military bases in the Caribbean Islands, the U.S. transferred 50 old World War I American destroyers, which were to be used to defend against German submarines.
-The destroyers themselves held relatively little military importance, but the deal represented a symbolic American commitment to Britain.
-Later in September 1940, with the backing of both major party presidential candidates, Congress authorized the nation's first ever peacetime draft.
+The destroyers had relatively little military importance, but the deal represented a symbolic American commitment to Britain.
+Later in September, with the backing of both major-party presidential candidates, Congress authorized the nation's first peacetime draft.
 Hitler and Mussolini responded to the Destroyers for Bases Agreement by joining with Japan in the Tripartite Pact, and the three countries became known as the Axis powers.
 The Tripartite Act was specifically designed to intimidate the United States into remaining neutral in the Sino-Japanese War and the war in Europe.